Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models: Experimental Setup

 \subsection{Hardware setup}

-All experiments have been conducted on a workstation equipped with an Intel(R) Xeon(R) W-11855M CPU, operating at 3.20GHz with 12 cores and supported by 64 GB of RAM.
-The models have been trained and tested using an Nvidia RTX A5000 GPU with 48 GB of GDDR6 memory, providing sufficient computational resources for most of the tasks.
-This setup offered a robust and efficient environment for handling most models' training and evaluation processes.

-However, due to their increased complexity and size, more extensive computational resources are necessary for the two larger pre-trained ViT models (ViT-Large and ViT-Huge).
-These models were parallelly trained on a high-performance computing workstation with the following specifications: an Intel Xeon w9-3475X CPU featuring 36 cores and 72 threads, a maximum turbo frequency of 4.8 GHz, and an 82.5 MB cache.
-The system is also equipped with 512 GB of DDR5 RAM, clocked at 4800 MHz, and dual NVIDIA RTX™ 6000 Ada Generation GPUs, each with 48 GB of GDDR6 memory.
-This advanced hardware configuration ensured efficient training of the larger models, leveraging parallel processing and extensive memory resources.
+All experiments were conducted on a workstation with an Intel Xeon W-11855M CPU (12 cores, 3.20~GHz), 64~GB RAM, and an NVIDIA RTX A5000 GPU (48~GB GDDR6).
+The two largest pre-trained models, ViT-Large and ViT-Huge, required more extensive resources and were trained in parallel on a high-performance workstation with an Intel Xeon w9-3475X CPU (36 cores, up to 4.8~GHz), 512~GB DDR5 RAM, and two NVIDIA RTX 6000 Ada GPUs, each equipped with 48~GB of GDDR6 video memory.